Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 ### Dispense Button

-The dispense button, when pressed, initiates chaff/flare dispensing as selected by the CCU and
+The dispense button (1), when pressed, initiates chaff/flare dispensing as selected by the CCU and
 Programmer provided the flaps and speed brakes are retracted and the chaff/flare mode knobs are in